William Audland KC

 William has practised in the field of international law and travel and tour operator litigation throughout his career.

-He is ranked as a leading silk in these fields by all the major directories.
+He is ranked as a leading silk in these fields by the major directories.

 He has wide experience of claims brought under the Package Travel Regulations (including recovery actions on behalf of tour operators and their insurers from foreign suppliers and insurers); of claims brought under the Athens, Montreal and Warsaw Conventions; and of high-value claims arising out of accidents abroad which involve issues of jurisdiction and applicable law.
 He is regularly instructed by a number of leading claimant and defendant firms specialising in these fields.